Pawel-Wojtarowicz/Python/twitter/README.md

 ### Kiler Twitter notification

-- The application sends one tweet per day with an information about whether a particular movie will be in that day on TV .
-Application connects to Twitter via API.
+- The app sends one tweet per day indicating whether a particular movie will be on TV that day.
+The application connects to Twitter using an API interface.
 The application uses web scraping.